cumtdsw/j2se/README.md

 j2se
 ====

-here are my all practice projects.
+here is my all practice projects.

 open them with eclipse.